TanStack/router/docs/framework/react/guide/code-based-routing.md

 ## Static Routes

-To create a static route, simply provide a normal `path` string to the `createRoute` constructor:
+To create a static route, simply provide a normal `path` string to the `createRoute` function:

 ```tsx
 const aboutRoute = createRoute({